|Mediterranean Garden Society|

 Text by Clive Whittington, photographs by Valerie Whittington

-Valerie retired with her husband, Clive, to live full-time in Crete six years ago, having had a holiday home here since 2000.
+Valerie retired with her husband, Clive, to live full-time in Crete in 2005, having had a holiday home here since 2000.
 Their house is built on an exposed, windswept hillside with cold harsh winds in winter and severe, hot, desiccating ones in the heat of summer; this hillside was previously home only to goats.

 Gardening is Valerie’s passion and, with little previous experience of plants of the mediterranean, she is developing a garden which is in keeping with the landscape, which attempts to be waterwise and where new plants coexist with the original flora.